teamsnap/teamsnap-javascript-sdk/docs/collections/members.md

 ## `bulkDeleteMembers(params)`
 Deletes a single 'member' item or an array of `member` items.

-_Note: While apiv3 expects an array of ids, you must pass an array of member objects to take advantage of the persistence layer's unlinking feature.
-If you don't need this automatic unlinking of items, it is perfectly acceptable to just use an array of ids._

 ### Params
 * `params`: [int, array, object] - An array of member items or ids or a single member item or id
 * `callback`: [function] - callback to be executed when the operation completes.